BrunoScholles98/BrunoScholles_InfiniteFoundry_Challenge/README.md

 ```
 The best model will be saved in your output directory under `/weights/best.pt`.

 > If no arguments are provided, the script will use the default directories.
-However, this is only recommended if your project structure is complete.
-Otherwise, you should explicitly provide the required paths as arguments.
+However, this is only recommended if you have not modified the original folder structure of the repository.
+> If, for any reason, you encounter an error when running the scripts without arguments, it is strongly recommended to explicitly pass the required paths as arguments.

 ---